bedoyadaniel/forensics/docs/en/references/01-reference-androidqf-dictionary/01-reference-androidqf-dictionary.md

 some_url:
 ---

-# AdroidQF output file dictionary
+# AndroidQF output file dictionary

 This document is part of a **technical documentation repository** whose main objective is to establish a baseline of proven, flexible and accessible knowledge to **boost consensual forensic analysis in support of civil society across the globe**.
 To organize the contents, we use the [technical documentation framework Diátaxis](https://diataxis.fr/).